pereirarodrigo/eportfolio/pages/subjects/research_methods_and_prof_practice.md

             IEEE Standards Association.
 (2023) <i>IEEE Introduces New Program for Free Access to AI Ethics and Governance Standards</i>.
 Available at: https://standards.ieee.org/news/get-program-ai-ethics/ (Accessed: 1 May 2025).</p><br><br>

+        <h2 id="eportfolio1">e-Portfolio Activity: Literature Review and Research Proposal Outlines</h2>
+            <p>The first e-portfolio activity consisted of the following:<br><br>

+            <i>"Start planning your literature review based on your chosen topic from the list provided in unit 1.
+Your outline of the literature review can be submitted for formative feedback in unit 4 before final submission in unit 7.
+You can use the guidance document for the outline submission, and to prepare your review.<br><br>

+            You should also take some time to consider your research proposal which could be based around the area you have chosen to investigate in your literature review or the topic of your capstone project (MSc students).
+Your outline of the proposal can be submitted for formative feedback in unit 8 before final submission in unit 10.
+Units 8 and 9 will be focussed on analysing data which, along with research methods, will also need to be considered in your presentation."</i><br><br>

+            My literature review, titled "Uplifting Voices: Technology as a Means of Language Preservation", will be focused on exploring how technology, especially artificial intelligence-related methods, can be used to not only ensure the continued relevance of minority languages but also safeguard their future via preservation in digital form.
+The outline will be submitted for formative feedback in unit 4.<br><br>

+            As for my capstone project, it's titled "Simulating Risk-Based Decision-Making and Dopaminergic Dysfunctions Using Hierarchical Reinforcement Learning".
+In it, I aim to develop a prototype system that can simulate risk-based decision making with dopaminergetic stimuli, as well as dopamine depletion and overactivity, in a gambling scenario by leveraging hierarchical reinforcement learning.
+The outline will be submitted for formative feedback in unit 8.</p><br><br>

         <h2 id="colab-1">Collaborative Learning Discussion 1</h2>
             <p>The first collaborative learning discussion served as a way for students to warm up to the module by discussing about ethics and codes of conduct in AI.
 For it, we had the following topic to elaborate on:<br><br>